-Although over 100 shark species appear on the IUCN Red List of Threatened Species, trade restrictions exist for only six species of sharks and both known manta ray species.
-Trade protections via inclusion on Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) were provided for basking and whale sharks in 2002; and for great white sharks in 2004.
-Similar listings, with a delayed entry until September 2014, were achieved for manta rays; and oceanic whitetip, hammerhead, and porbeagle sharks in 2013.
+Although over 100 shark species appear on the IUCN Red List of Threatened Species, trade restrictions exist for only seventeen species of sharks and both known manta ray species.
+Trade protections via inclusion on Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) were provided for basking and whale sharks in 2002; for great white sharks in 2004, and seven species of sawfishes in 2006.
+Similar listings, with a delayed entry of September 2014, were achieved for manta rays; and oceanic whitetip, smooth hammerhead, great hammerhead, and porbeagle sharks in 2013.

 AWI is leading an effort to compel restaurants in the US that currently serve shark fin soup to cease doing so because of the cruelty of shark finning and the fragility of shark populations.
 Read more about AWI's shark fin campaigns, both internationally and in the US, or view a list of restaurants in your area that offer shark fin soup.